 Unfortunately all was not well in the Lucy camp.
 Personal differences took their toll and the band went through several line-up changes to the extent that by the time of the band’s last album "Pieces", none of the original members who had seared their way onto the scene with Who Do You Love remained in the band.

 And so Juicy Lucy disappeared from sight.
-However, 1994 saw the return of the band with singer Ray Owen taking the position centre stage on vocals and guitar and ably assisted by Mike Jarvis (guitar) Spencer Blackledge (drums) and Andy Doughty (bass) the album "Here She Comes Again" saw the light of day.
-The band toured in support of the album, but could not reach out to either their old fans, or the new audience which they desired.
+However, 1994 saw the return of the band with singer Ray Owen taking the position centre stage on vocals and guitar and ably assisted by Mike Jarvis (guitar), Spencer Blackledge (drums) and Andy Doughty (bass) the album "Here She Comes Again" saw the light of day.
+The band toured in support of the album, but could not reach out to either their old fans or the new audience which they desired.
 Dispirited, that line-up called it a day in 1997.

 Soon after the collapse of that particular incarnation of Juicy Lucy, Ray came into contact with Mr Fish.
 It was immediately obvious to each of them that the other had talent and so they decided to work together.
 Legal considerations at the time prevented them using the Juicy Lucy name, so they gigged and recorded as "Ray Owen's Moon", a name originally used for Ray's 1973 solo album.
 Over the course of the next few years there were several changes of personnel working alongside the dynamic duo; another guitarist as well as various drummers and bass players.
 Finally in 2002 Fletch came on to the scene.
 Possessing a remakable combination of skill, power and imagination he instantly fitted into place as the final piece of the puzzle and the band achieved a new level.

-With a renewed enthusiasm, the band set about writing, rehearsing and gigging.
+With renewed enthusiasm, the band set about song-writing, rehearsing and gigging.
 Although still out in the cold as far as the mainstream of the music industry was concerned, they set about working at the grass roots level.
 Doing the unthinkable, they were playing original music in pubs and small clubs, getting a great response and building up a following.
 By 2004 the situation with the Juicy Lucy name had been resolved and it was clear that the band had the capability to repeat, or even exceed, its earlier success.
 Sanctuary Records had released "Who Do You Love - the anthology" and interest in the band was being shown from all over the world.
 By mid-2004 a management deal had been struck, and Juicy Lucy was back in business!

 Following a very successful relaunch of the band on an unsuspecting public on 16th February 2005, held at the famous Eel Pie Club in Twickenham, April 2005 saw the band setting out to gig across the UK.
 Kicking off supporting Saxon and Wishbone Ash in front of a crowd of 4000, they played at venues from Plymouth to Aberdeen and back again.
 Whether playing to longtime fans from the ’70s or to student audiences the response was the same: ecstatic!
 As one happy audience member was heard to say in Dundee "They're real live f****** rock stars, but nobody knows it yet!"